makyo/drab-makyo.com/cv.md

 Data, development, and design related projects
 :
+    2019:

+    * [explore621](https://explore621.net) --- An exploration of image metadata from the art site e621 --- Django site designed and self-hosted
+    * [wixxx](https://wixxx.me) --- Basic stats about sexual interests on furry MUCKs --- Flask site and API designed and self-hosted; TinyFugue client script designed
+    * [\[a\]\[s\] Presentations](https://presentations.adjectivespecies.com) --- Browser-based data presentations --- Jekyll site designed and hosted on Netlify

     2016:

     * [OpenFurry](http://openfurry.org) --- a site organizing all of the projects and members of OpenFurry --- Jekyll site designed and hosted on GitHub